gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 <td/>
 <td>The DynaTable module directory where the GWT compiler writes output and files on the public path are copied.
 NOTE: by default
 this directory would be the long, fully-qualified module name `com.google.gwt.sample.dynatable.DynaTable`.
 However, in our GWT module XML file we used the
-`rename-to=&quot;dynatable&quot;` attribute to shorten it to a nice name.</td>
+`rename-to="dynatable"` attribute to shorten it to a nice name.</td>
 </tr>

 <tr>
 <td><nobr>`DynaTable/war/dynatable/`</nobr></td>
 <td>`dynatable.nocache.js` </td>
-<td>The &quot;selection script&quot; for DynaTable.
+<td>The "selection script" for DynaTable.
 This is the script that must be loaded from the host HTMLto load the GWT module into the
 page.</td>
 </tr>